Big Yellow Taxi: Music video

-The music video features the Counting Crows performing on a boardwalk in Coney Island, New York.
+The music video for "Big Yellow Taxi" features the Counting Crows performing on a boardwalk in Coney Island, New York.
 Vanessa Carlton also walks around the streets and sings along to the song.
 Several people are shown looking back at mirages of past relationships or friendships that they regret losing.
 Meanwhile, a yellow taxi drives through the streets, calling the attention of the Crows, Carlton, and the former couples.
 The taxis are transporting mirage of themselves or their former significant other, with some trying to chase after it.
 The "big yellow taxi [that] took my old man/girl away".
 One former couple does in fact again meet face to face.